evidentlyai/evidently/docs/book/reference/all-metrics.md

 # Ranking and Recommendations

 All metrics are dataset-level.
 Check individual metric descriptions [here](ranking-metrics.md).
+All metrics require recommandations column mapping.

 Optional shared parameters for multiple metrics:
 * `no_feedback_users: bool = False`.
 Specifies whether to include the users who did not select any of the items, when computing the quality metric.
 Default: False.